- Santorini’s volcanic origins and long history of viticulture make Santorini wines some of the best in Greece.

 We do not find rosé wines in the vineyard of Santorini.
 Why is this happening?
 Simply because Santorini doesn’t boast a vineyard made for rosé.
 There is a small amount of red wine as it is, so making rosé would be a reach.

-The wineries of the island
+The wineries of Santorini

+Vineyard and wine-tasting experiences are one of Greece’s most romantic activities.
 If you visit Santorini and want to know its vineyard, you should be aware of its best wineries to visit.

 The Ministry of Tourism, in an effort to make Santorini even more appealing to international tourism, gave 17 wineries the special mark of excellence.
 These are open to the public for tours and visits that will introduce them to Santorini wine and the local culture.